SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 - layer 6 would migrate up first.
 - normal fetal brain - has dark gray matter + germinal matrix.... which have nuclei in caudate + germinal matrix (migrates out?)
 1. agyria - lissencephaly - birth with no gyri ; not survivable
-2. pachygyria - really fat gyri, some look normal but some are just too thick.
+2. <mark style="background: #FFF3A3A6;">pachygyria</mark> - really<mark style="background: #FFF3A3A6;"> fat gyr</mark>i, some look normal but some are just too thick.
-3. polymicrogyria - small gyri, no real sulci bc very bumpy, looks "too busy"; usually 4 or less layers where the normal are usually 6 layers in the cortex.
+3. <mark style="background: #FFF3A3A6;">polymicrogyria</mark> - small gyri, no real sulci bc very bumpy, looks "too busy"; usually 4 or less layers where the normal are usually 6 layers in the cortex.
 4. gray matter heterotopiias - periventricular gray matter which would **mature in place instead of migrating or regressing - this tends to be too many nuclei or ventricles, all in the occipital or some lesions = many seizures**

 destructive lesions - in mca territory or larger - vascular issue many times bilateral...